terraboops/jquery-pretty-placeholder/README.md

 ## Opinions
 * Should not alter input values
 * Should create a stylable inline element
-* Should as few defaults as possible, unless you use the defaults method
+* Should use as few defaults as possible, unless you use the defaults method
 * Should be able to override almost anything

 ## Usage